Stefanough/SFA_BLG/source/notes/ruby.html.markdown

 ```
 You can also pass a second argument to the match method.
 The second parameter of `10` specifies the position in the string to begin the search.

-**Looping** - Using while and then giving a condition will run the loop as long as the while test is true.
+<br>**Looping** - Using while and then giving a condition will run the loop as long as the while test is true.
 When  while is false, the program will jump to end.
 While this thing is true, run the loop and when it is false jump to end.
 * The do keyword can be used to initiate loops:

 ```ruby